 Before you hit the trails, you will need to understand your dog’s personality.
 Does he prefer cold weather hiking to hot?
 Can he go several miles without a break?
 Does he get startled easily?
 How does he react around wildlife?

 Also knowing your dog’s endurance will make it easier to determine how long a hike you can take and how long it may take you.
-Last thing you want is to get several miles out and need to carry your pup all the way back because he’s tired (or stubborn).
+Last thing you want is to get several miles out and need to carry your pup all the way back because he’s tired.

 Do Some Trail Research

 First and foremost: not every trail allows dogs!

 Dogs are actually barred from a lot of park trails for a slew of reasons.
 They may be untrained and will chase local wildlife, they may disturb the quiet & solitude for other hikers or they could disrupt a fragile ecosystem.

 This is why researching the trail you wish hike is so important.
 You’ll need to know what the park’s leash laws are (typically leashed at all times), if there’s an additional fee on your wilderness permit and what conditions the trail is in.

 A park’s dog policy will also provide you with useful information on how to handle dog feces (pack-it-out or bury it in a ‘cathole’), where to camp if your backpacking and what streams or lakes are safe for your pup to drink from.

 Trail Tip: Try a Doggie Hiking Group!
 You can find listings at your local veterinarian’s office, a library, on social media or through MeetUp.

 Just like humans, dogs need to have specialized gear for hiking and backpacking.
 This will allow for a more enjoyable hike, especially when the weather isn’t mild.